Cathedral of St. James (South Bend, Indiana)

 The Cathedral of St. James is an Episcopal cathedral in South Bend, Indiana, United States.
 It is the seat of the Diocese of Northern Indiana.
 The cathedral church and the adjoining parish hall were placed on the National Register of Historic Places in 1985.

+The cathedral reported 192 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income for the congregation in 2024 was $367,742 with average Sunday attendance (ASA) of 109.